HITS-AIN/GPCC.jl/README.md

 ```

-## ▶ Evaluating a set of candidate delays for 3 light curves
+## ▶ Evaluating a set of candidate delays for 3 light curves in parallel

-We show an example for calculating the posterior for 3 light curves.
+We show an example for calculating the posterior for 3 light curves in parallel.
+To do this, we need to start Julia with multiple threads, e.g. `julia -t 4` starts Julia with 4 threads.
 Instead of function `simulatetwolightcurves`, we use function `simulatethreelightcurves` to generate 3 synthetic light curves.
-We evaluate the delays using a nested `map`:
+We evaluate the delays using a `map` inside a `tmap`:

 ```
 using GPCC